 by Kris Miller, iTHRIV Partnership Manager

-If you are a researcher at an iTHRIV institution and would like to learn more about resources for facilitating inclusive research, please contact Kris Miller.
+If you are a researcher at an iTHRIV institution and would like to learn more about community partnership opportunities, please contact Kris Miller.